CiscoUcs/imcsdk/CONTRIBUTING.rst

 If you are reporting a bug, please include:

+* Console logs and stack trace, if any.
 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.